What Is the SATAFIRM S11 Error?

 All three failure modes require the PC-3000 SSD with the Silicon Motion Active Utility.
 SSD data recovery software cannot communicate with a drive in BSY state, cannot correct corrupted CP modules, and cannot image a drive that drops off the bus mid-read.

-PC-3000 Silicon Motion Active Utility: SM2258XT Recovery Workflow
+PC-3000 SSD Silicon Motion Utility: SM2258XT Recovery Workflow

-Recovering a Kingston A400 with an SM2258XT controller requires the PC-3000 Silicon Motion Active Utility, not the Phison utility.
+Recovering a Kingston A400 with an SM2258XT controller requires the PC-3000 Silicon Motion Utility, not the Phison Utility.
 The procedure differs in four ways: safe mode entry requires permanent pin shorting, loader selection must match the exact NAND lithography, CP module extraction replaces service area parsing, and virtual translator builds take significantly longer on degraded drives.

 - 01